 This is a very easy trail with the biggest obstacle being that it's a bit on the skinny side.
 Still, as long as you can avoid the cacti, you shouldn't have too much trouble passing.
 Also be cautious of pedestrian hikers in the area.

 1: Powerline Trail & Windmill Trail Intersection (0.0mi)

 Turn east off Old Mine Road onto Windmill Trail.
 Officially call Old Mine Road, this intersection takes you from BLM land onto State Trust land as you exit the Table Mesa Recreation Area.

 2: Windmill (0.8mi)

 This area is known to hikers as Windmill Valley along the Black Canyon Hiking Trail because there's a windmill in the middle of it.
-This Windmill once served as the power house to pump water out of the ground to fill the large water tank next to it.
+This Windmill once served as the powerhouse to pump water out of the ground to fill the large water tank next to it.

 3: Pipeline & Windmill / Table Mesa Road Intersection (1.7mi)

 The Southern portion of Pipeline Trail, Table Mesa Road, and Windmill Trail all meet here.
-You can head in any direction, but if you go to far north you'll find yourself running into a mining operation.
+You can head in any direction, but if you go too far north you'll find yourself running into a mining operation.
 Heading straight down Table Mesa Road, then left onto Rock Spring Road is the quickest way back to pavement.